Aaron Burr Sr.

-Aaron Burr Sr. (January 4, 1716 – September 24, 1757) was a notable Presbyterian minister and college educator in colonial America.
+Aaron Burr Sr. (January 4, 1716 – September 24, 1757) was a Presbyterian minister and college educator in colonial America.
 He was a founder of the College of New Jersey (now Princeton University) and the father of Aaron Burr (1756–1836), the third vice president of the United States.

 Early years

-A native of Connecticut, Burr was born in 1716 in present-day Fairfield to Daniel and Elizabeth Burr; his father was a wealthy farmer.
-He was of English ancestry (his grandfather Jehu Burr had been born in Lavenham, Suffolk, England, in 1625, settled in the Connecticut Colony as a young man, and died there in 1692).
+A native of Connecticut, Burr was born in 1716 in present-day Fairfield to Daniel Burr (1660–1727) and Elizabeth Burr, nee Pinckney (1673–1722), daughter of captain Philip Pinckney (1618–1689).
+His father was a wealthy farmer.
+He was of English ancestry (his paternal grandfather Jehu Burr (1625–1692) had been born in Lavenham, Suffolk, England, settled in the Connecticut Colony as a young man, and died there).

 Aaron Burr attended Yale College (now Yale University), where he obtained a B.A. in 1735.
 After graduation, he studied theology in New Haven and witnessed the First Great Awakening, a significant religious and spiritual movement of the 1730s and 1740s.
 He was personally acquainted with Jonathan Edwards and his wife Sarah, daughter of James Pierpont, who is credited with founding Yale.
 Edwards, a leader of the Great Awakening, was Burr's mentor and would later become his father-in-law.

 Career

-On December 21, 1736, Burr became a minister of the Presbyterian Church of Newark, Newark, New Jersey.
+On December 21, 1756, Burr became a minister of the Presbyterian Church of Newark, Newark, New Jersey.
 He also taught Greek and Latin to youth, and co-authored Introduction to the Latin Tongue.
 After a few years, Burr rose to prominence in the Presbyterian circles of upper New Jersey and the New York City area.